 the Harmonisation of Business Law in Africa is an organisation created

-on October 17, 1993 in Port-Louis, Mauritius, comprising several francophone
+on October 17, 1993 in Port-Louis, Mauritius, comprising mainly francophone but also non francophone

 African countries wishing to update their business law.